 Benedict Peters, international business leader and founder of Aiteo Group has received two prestigious awards – the African Icon of the Year at the Foreign Investment Network (FIN), and Honorary Patron by Nigeria’s Federal Ministry of Petroleum Resources at the Honorary Patrons Dinner and Awards Night at an international petroleum summit in Abuja.

-The awards, according to a press statement was to recognize Benedict’s giant contributions – his visionary leadership and distinguished service, as well as what the statement had referred to as his “transformational disruption” of a sector dominated by International Oil Companies.
+The awards, according to a press statement to Energy Window International was to recognize Benedict’s giant contributions – his visionary leadership and distinguished service, as well as what the statement had referred to as his “transformational disruption” of a sector dominated by International Oil Companies.

 Extolling Aiteo Group’s contributions, the statement noted that the group’s 20-year evolution through Africa’s Oil and Gas sector was both exemplary and revolutionary – coming from the downstream embryonic stage, to becoming “a leading integrated energy conglomerate” with strategic investments in hydrocarbon (or commodities) exploration and production.